apache/mynewt-site/docs/os/core_os/os_start.md

 Starts the OS by initializing and enabling the OS time tick and starting the scheduler.

-This function does not return
+This function does not return.

 <br>